Ultrasound Case Study

 This patient presented with a 1 year history of an intermittent catching pain over the radial aspect of the wrist.
 He previously underwent a successful ultrasound guided injection of the STT joint which offered him six months complete relief from his symptoms.
 Unfortunately, his symptoms returned and he had been re-referred.

 During the clinical examination, there was a significant restriction of radial deviation which was uncomfortable.
 There was no tenderness through the region of APL and EPB, and 1st CMC compression was unremarkable, although there was some joint line tenderness on palpation.
 Radiocarpal joint flexion and extension were unremarkable.
 Resisted wrist extension/flexion was unremarkable.
 It was difficult to localise his symptoms from the clinical examination.

 On office based ultrasound a localised effusion and prominent osteophyte was noted over the articulation of the trapezium and scaphoid (Figure 3).
 As using ultrasound dynamically, I was able to directly use the probe to palpate this joint line which specifically reproduced his pain.
 This is a useful advantage of using diagnostic ultrasound in clinic when trying to be specific to a patients source of symptoms.
-There was no visible effusion in the 1st extensor compartment tendon sheaths, and no significant changes of the radiocarpal joint or 1st CMC joint, which you can see clearly visualised on the left of Figure 3.
+There was no visible effusion in the 1st extensor compartment tendon sheaths, and no significant changes of the radiocarpal joint or 1st CMC joint.

 It was also noted that there was an effusion in the tendon sheath of the flexor carpi radialis tendon (Figure 4).
 This was somewhat unexpected as there was no pain with resisted tests.
 Interestingly, it has been noted that joint articulations can communicate with the tendon sheaths of both flexor and extensor tendons around the wrist (Boesen et al, 2009).
 This finding is therefore a potential red herring.